Samson and Delilah (1949 film): Casting

-In July 1948, DeMille gave the role of Semadar to Phyllis Calvert, but she relinquished the part due to illness.
-Therefore, DeMille cast Angela Lansbury in the role in September.
-When Lawrence Perry of The Pittsburgh Press interviewed Lansbury on September 24, 1949, he told her that the Bible does not describe Delilah as having a sister.
-Lansbury replied, "Anyway, if Delilah didn't have a sister, Mr. DeMille has supplied one."
+DeMille considered Madeleine Carroll, Rhonda Fleming, and Anna Sten for the role of Semadar, Delilah's older sister.
+In July 1948, he gave the role to Phyllis Calvert, but she relinquished the part due to illness.
+DeMille saw Angela Lansbury in Frank Capra's State of the Union and cast her in the role in September.
+He chose Lansbury because he saw her as a beautiful and sexy young woman, even though she was playing older roles at the time.
+"He disregarded all my past performances", she said.
+Lansbury credited DeMille with discovering her sex appeal.
+When reporter Lawrence Perry interviewed Lansbury on September 24, 1949, he told her that the Bible does not describe Delilah as having a sister.
+She replied, "Anyway, if Delilah didn't have a sister, Mr. DeMille has supplied one."
+In a 2004 documentary about DeMille, Lansbury stated, "What a luck it was to be asked to be in a Cecil B. DeMille movie!
+He was enough of a legend in my time for me to be enormously impressed at being asked."